BukolaOrire/Airline-Satisfaction-Ratings/README.md

 -  Power BI for Data Visualization and Reports

  ## Data Cleaning
  - Data Loading and inspecting for missing values and errors Arrival delay column has about 393 Null.
 Median was used to correct this errors
+-  Data Formatting and conversion of appropraite data type

 ## Exploratory Data Analysis
 EDA involved exploring the data to answer key questions;